-Draft WSIS+10 Vision for WSIS Beyond 2015
+Draft WSIS+10 Vision for inclusive and sustainable Knowledge Societies beyond 2015

 Preamble

 In 2003 and 2005, at the two phases of the World Summit of the Information Society (WSIS), the international community agreed on a set of commitments that recognize ICTs as enablers for development.
-World leaders representing Governments, civil society, private sector and the international organizations translated the common vision and guiding principles into concrete action lines in the Geneva Plan of Action, to advance the achievement of internationally agreed goals.
+World leaders representing Governments, civil society, private sector and the international organizations translated the common vision and guiding principles into concrete action lines in the Geneva Plan of Action, to advance the achievement of internationally agreed development goals.

-The Action Lines capture the potential of ICTs in enhancing access, especially of vulnerable populations, to education, health care and other public services, provision of ICT Infrastructure, creating enabling environments, building confidence and security in the use of ICTs to information, finance and knowledge, and the role of ICTs for the protecting the environment, for mitigating natural disaster risks, ensuring sustainable use of natural resources and sustainable food production and for women’s empowerment.
+The Action Lines capture the potential of ICTs in enhancing access, especially of vulnerable populations, to education, health care and other public services, provision of ICT Infrastructure, creating enabling environments, building confidence and security in the use of ICTs for information, knowledge and financial purposes, and the role of ICTs for the protecting the environment, for mitigating natural disaster risks, ensuring sustainable use of natural resources and sustainable food production and for women’s empowerment.

-Though we have made considerable achievements, ten years since WSIS 2003, the ICT landscape has changed dramatically, several new trends have emerged in the information society like broadband, social networks, mobility and digital inclusion.
-These trends bring new Rapid innovation, diffusion and uptake of mobile technologies and improved access to the Internet have greatly expanded the gamut of opportunities that ICTs offer to promote inclusive development.
-As demonstrated by the ongoing overall review of the implementation of WSIS outcomes, international cooperation and multi-stakeholder collaboration on the strategic use of ICTs to address a wide range of issues during the past decade has produced a wealth of knowledge, experience and expertise – valuable resources.
+The first WSIS+10 Review in February 2013 highlighted the considerable achievements made over the last decade, since WSIS 2003, the ICT landscape and their uses having changed dramatically, several new trends have emerged in the information and knowledge societies like broadband, social networks, mobility and digital inclusion.
+These trends bring new rapid innovation, diffusion and uptake of mobile technologies and improved access to the Internet have greatly expanded the gamut of opportunities that ICTs offer for inclusive development.
+As demonstrated by the ongoing overall review of the implementation of WSIS outcomes, international cooperation and multi-stakeholder collaboration on the strategic use of ICTs to address a wide range of issues during the past decade has produced a wealth of knowledge, experience and expertise, which constitute a valuable foundation for our future vision and action.

-Taking into account ongoing dialogue on the Post-2015 Development Agenda (MDG Review Process) and WSIS+10 review process it is important to note the possible interaction between both processes to ensure that efforts across the UN System are coherent, connected and coordinated to achieve maximum, sustainable impact.
+Taking into account the ongoing dialogue on the Post-2015 Development Agenda (MDG Review Process) and the WSIS+10 review process, all stakeholders have repeatedly stressed the necessary interaction between both processes, to ensure that efforts across the UN System are coherent and coordinated thus achieving a maximum and sustainable impact.

-The main task of bridging the digital divide and creating a people –centric, digitally inclusive and development oriented information society where everyone can create, access, utilize and share information and knowledge still remains.
+The aim of bridging the digital and knowledge divides and of creating people –centred, inclusive and development oriented information and inclusive Knowledge Societies, where everyone can create, access, utilize and share information and knowledge, remains vastly relevant.

-We envision:
+We envision inclusive Knowledge Societies, in which:

+Human Rights and fundamental freedoms enshrined in the Universal Declaration of Human Rights are realized online and offline for all citizens of the world and information and communication technologies are used to contribute to peace and sustainable development.

-The full participation of all citizens of the world must be a priority for the information society.
-The full involvement of women, older people young people, people with disabilities and indigenous peoples, in the development of ideas and policies concerning the information society is essential if their concerns, needs and interests are to be fully incorporated in policies and outcomes of the information society.
+The full participation of all citizens in the digital world must be a priority for inclusive Knowledge Societies.
+The key to empowering people to fully in knowledge societies is education and offering lifelong learning opportunities for all, including through information and communication technologies (ICT).
+Promoting and protecting Freedom of expression enables all, and particularly women, indigenous peoples, older and young people and people with disabilities to fully contribute to the democratic governance, development of policies and practices concerning information and inclusive Knowledge Societies, which is essential if their concerns, needs and aspirations are to be fully addressed.

-An information society that has the interests of the most poor and marginalised people of our societies at its heart is necessarily an information society that takes as its starting point a rights-based approach to development.
+Universal access to information and knowledge, with due respect for free flow of information, is ensured and the active contribution of the poorest and most marginalised people the active contribution of the poorest and most of our societies is fully supported, which does require necessarily as their starting point a rights-based approach to development.